 Agriculture dominates land use in the Basin.
 Dairying under irrigation is the most important agricultural activity in the area.
 Dryland farming produces cereal crops, beef cattle, lambs and wool, while farming under irrigation is popular for dairying and fruit and vine growing.

 Most of the Basin has been cleared for agriculture; however significant forested areas remain in the Axe Creek catchment and on the southern hills.
 The town of Echuca, situated near the junction of the Murray and Campaspe Rivers, is the largest urban centre within the Basin.

 The largest storage in the Campaspe River Basin is Lake Eppalock.
-It is owned and operated by Goulburn-Murray Water although Coliban Water has an active share.
-Coliban have an equal right to 18% of the storage capacity, inflows, evaporation and environmental flow requirements in the Campaspe River downstream of the storage, whilst G-MW has rights to the remaining 82%.
+It is owned and operated by GMW, although Coliban Water has an active share.
+Coliban have an equal right to 18 per cent of the storage capacity, inflows, evaporation and environmental flow requirements in the Campaspe River downstream of the storage, whilst GMW has rights to the remaining 82 per cent.

 There are four major water storages within the Campaspe River Basin.
 Situated in the south-east of the Basin on the Coliban River are three storages owned and operated by Coliban Water including;

 The Coliban system supplies water for domestic, industrial and commercial use, mainly in the Bendigo urban supply area as well as to irrigators in the area between Malmsbury and Bendigo.
-For Coliban Water storage information, please visit Coliban Water.
+For Coliban Water storage information, please visit the Coliban Water website.